j-santana-dev/itguynextdoor.github.io/site/content/en/blog/pytorch-hello-world.md

 * [Introduction to Deep Learning and Artificial Neural Networks]({{< ref "/blog/intro-to-deep-learning" >}})

 ## What is PyTorch?
 PyTorch is an open-source machine learning framework developed by Meta.
 It is based on the Torch library and it is widely used in the field of deep learning by many important companies such as: Meta, Amazon, Salesforce, Tesla, and many more.
-PyTorch is written in Python (have I mentioned that I love Python? :heart_eyes:) and it is available under the BSD license.
+PyTorch is written in Python (have I mentioned that I love Python yet? :heart_eyes:) and it is available under the BSD license.

 ## Setting up the environment using virtualenv
 First, we need some python libraries so we can start working with PyTorch.
 Because I don't like to mess up my system's python installation, I prefer to use a virtual environment.
 You can use the following command to create a virtual environment with all the required libraries for this example: